louisponet/blog/content/about.md

 I've always been a fan of exciting new technologies and had been wanting to learn it for a while, so it was a no-brainer: I could get a glimpse of real-life quant finance and learn `rust`.

 This invaluable experience opened the doors to my next position as trading developer/market data specialist at [Bitcoin Suisse](https://bitcoinsuisse.com/), one of the leading crypto investment partners.
 There, I have been rebuilding the market data ingestion systems completely from-the-ground up, focusing on robustness and latency minimization.
-The languages of choice were, you guessed it, `c++` and `rust`...
+The languages of choice are, you guessed it, `c++` and `rust`...
 Perfect.
 As a bonus, I also got a good baptism by fire on `c#` since it comprises most of the preexisting codebase.

 In my off-time, I have kept developing my low-latency trading engine [**Mantra**](@/posts/hello_world/index.md), and I keep one foot in Academia by publishing the odd paper on condensed matter physics.